 Our emotions and moods are up and down more than normal.

-Dealing with all of this and being at home all the time, means many of us are drinking more than usual.
+Dealing with all of this means many of us are drinking more than usual.

-Here are some reasons you might like to cut back on your alcohol intake right now:
+Some reasons you might like to cut back on your alcohol intake now:

-- We may reach for alcohol in times of stress or worry, but alcohol has a negative impact on mental health and can make stressful times feel even worse.
+- you may reach for alcohol in times of stress or worry, but alcohol has a negative impact on mental health and can make stressful times feel even worse

-- When we drink too much, we can be less aware or diligent about following the physical distancing and hygiene advice which protects us from coronavirus.
+- when you drink too much, you may be less aware of following social distancing and hygiene advice

-- Alcohol negatively affects the quality of our sleep, making it even harder to cope in stressful times.
+- alcohol negatively affects the quality of sleep, making it even harder to cope in stressful times

-- Alcohol can make our immune system less effective, impacting its ability to fight off viruses.
+- alcohol can make your immune system less effective, impacting its ability to fight off viruses

 - taking a break or cutting down on alcohol has many health benefits

-- Problem drinking can cause mental health symptoms such as anxiety, depression, concentration problems, and personality changes and have negative effects on those we live with.
+- problem drinking can cause mental health symptoms such as anxiety, depression, concentration problems, and personality changes and have negative effects on people you live with

 - Don’t stockpile.
 This advice applies to alcohol as well as food.
 We’re more likely to reach for a drink more often if it’s available to us.

 - Work out ways to relax and treat yourself that don’t involve alcohol like reading, family board games or exercise.